sdenec/tidy5e-sheet/README.md

 ![](/doc/Lazy_Money_1.gif)

 ### Feature: Attunement Tracker

 In the PC inventory you'll find the new attunement tracker at the bottom left.
 By default you can attune to 3 items.
 DMs can change the attunement limit for each character by entering a max value in the tracker.

+### Feature: Exhaustion, Death Save and Rest on NPC

+An 'integration more from flavor than from system functionality, a very "crude" integration of Exhaustion, Death Save and Rest (both Short and Long)  is been applied on the NPC sheet

 ## Settings
 there are plenty of settings from dark mode to round/square portraits, health visualization and user specific options.